-Preliminary results for the Elizabeth’s Furnace Fat Ass 50k, held on a sunny but cool Saturday March 16, 2019.
-This was the 14th running of the race.
-Please review your times, and email Quatro with any suggested corrections.
+Results for the Elizabeth’s Furnace Fat Ass 50k, held on a sunny but cool Saturday March 16, 2019.
+This was the 14th running of the run.

 Congratulations to Joey Cohen for taking first in a time of 5:39:03.
 Jack Kurisky took second in 5:41:11.
 Kyle Lawrence hopped off of his mountain bike for the day to finish third, seconds ahead of a fast-closing Ryan Kidwiler.
 The 5th podium spot was a bit crowded this year, with Erik Price coming in with Adam Watkins, with times of 5:52.